managedcoder/PVAAudioCodesCC/README.md

 >This repo has everything you'll need to get the solution up and running and to get started you'll need to clone the repo which copies the accelerator to your local device.
-If you have [Git](https://git-scm.com/downloads) installed, open a command window and enter the following console command:
+If you have [Git](https://git-scm.com/downloads) installed, create a folder to clone the accelerator in and open a PowerShell command window with its current working directory set to the folder you just created and then enter the following console command:
 &nbsp;
 ```git clone https://github.com/managedcoder/PVAAudioCodesCC```
 &nbsp;